mk-fg/fgtk/README.rst

 confirmation received.

 Bash script, requires git and perl (as "git-add--interactive" is a perl script).
-Shorter and simplier than most scripts for same purpose, as git does most of the work in this case, less wheels re-invented, less interfaces to learn/remember.
+Shorter and simpler than most scripts for same purpose, as git does most of the work in this case, less wheels re-invented, less interfaces to learn/remember.

 pacman-fsck_